-Chinese herbal medicine is one of the greatest herbal systems in the world, with an unbroken tradition dating back to the 3rd century BC.
+Herbal medicine is the most popular form on medicine used in the world today.
+What's unique about Chinese herbal medicine is that it is one of the most developed and advanced forms of herbal medicine, with an unbroken tradition dating back to the 3rd century BC.

 What do Chinese herbs taste like?

-After taking herbs for a few weeks people come back and say how much better they feel.
-Chinese herbs treat the whole body, mopping up other problems that people have, so they get a greater sense of health and happiness.
-People feel more energy, sleep better, their digestion improves, they either feel less cold or less hot, are emotionally more stable.
+Chinese herbs treat the whole body, mopping up other problems that people have, so they get a greater sense of overall health and well-being.
+People tend to feel more energy, sleep better, their digestion improves, they either feel less cold or less hot and are emotionally more stable.